 Self-esteem levels can be transient and volatile, one moment you are feeling good about your-self, the next you can be feeling down and out, and incapable.

-In general ‘high’ self-esteem means we feel confident, have a positive and even adventurous outlook on life, whereas low self-esteem can stifle us, make us withdraw and prevent us from achieving our inner desires.
+In general ‘high’ self-esteem means we feel confident, have a positive and even adventurous outlook on life.
+Low self-esteem on the other hand can stifle us, make us withdraw and prevent us from achieving our inner desires.
+It can put up road blocks to our aspirations and making life a struggle.

-From the counselling perspective self-esteem is influenced by self-worth which I will come to later (see below) as it is important in helping you achieve your dreams and realise your full potential.
+From the counselling perspective self-esteem is influenced by self-worth which I will come to later (see below).

 Low self-esteem and self-worth can interfere with your desires and abilities by: